 We will be using the VB script to the change the cache size, provide details for the standard program as shown in the below screenshot. cc.vbs is the name of the script file.
 Click Next and complete the wizard.

-Before you deploy the package you need to distribute the package to the distribution point, so right click on the package and click Distribute Content and distribute the package to the desired DP.
-The next step is to deploy the package to a device collection, right click the package and click on Deploy.
+Before you deploy the package you need to distribute the package to the distribution point.
+So right click package and click Distribute Content.

 Choose the collection for which you want to deploy this package and click Next.